ISRAEL—SPIRIT AND FLESH

 This is what we can expect to happen in the future.
 All the elect of God, whether Jewish or Gentile by natural birth, will be brought together in the Head—Christ.
 The coming together of the Body of Christ will take place during the great tribulation and will be protected by a covering of the Glory of the Lord.

-Come, my people, enter thou into thy chambers, and shut thy doors about thee: hide thyself as it were for a little moment, until the indignation be overpast.
+Come, my people, enter your chambers, and shut your doors behind you; hide yourself, as it were, for a little moment, until the indignation is past.
 (Isaiah 26:20)

 The spirits of the members of true Israel will be joined with their bodies and will rise to meet the Commander in Chief in the air.